mvrahden/treasurer/README.md

     - `undefined`, `null` are being translated to `''` (empty String)
 - returns `writeTo: Function` (represented by `writeTo`)
 - throws a message if
-  - input doesn't meet the accepted scope, e.g. nested structures like `Objects`, `Arrays`
+  - input doesn't meet the expected scope, e.g. nested structures like `Objects`, `Arrays`

 #### Method: `writeTo(path: String): void`
 - `path`: String containing the path to the output-file; e.g.: